m-grohs/WebPlayer-UI-Remover/readme.md

-## WebPlayer UI Remover
+## ZenStream

-This Extension removes the WebPlayer UI for specific Streaming Services to ensure an undisturbed viewer experience.

-Occasionally Streaming Sites Re-Obfuscate their Code which can lead to breaking this Extension on them.
-Fixes for that will roll out the moment i can get to them.

-As of September 2025
-Extension Status: Working
+ZenStream is an Extension that removes distracting Web Player Interfaces on specific streaming Sites, creating a clean and immersive viewing experience.

 ### Currently Supporting:

 -   Amazon
+-   Disney+
 -   Netflix
--   Disney+
 -   Wowtv.de

----

 ### How to use

-Simply press the Extension Action Button on the stream to delete the WebPlayer UI elements.
+Press the Extension Button on supported Stream Sites to remove the Stream Interface.
-(You need to reload the Site to reset)
+Reload the Site to Undo this.

----

 ### How to add to the Browser

-Download the [Release](https://github.com/m-grohs/WPUIREM/releases) for your Browser. [^1]
+Download the [Release](https://github.com/m-grohs/ZenStream/releases) for your Browser. [^1]

 -   Firefox (\*.xpi)